Cart0

 If you wish to keep the active project, remember to save it to a project slot higher than 001 before you perform the factory reset.
 If you have saved your own sounds/presets to soundbank A, you need to move them to a different bank if you want to keep them.

-When you perform a factory reset on Digitone or Digitone Keys, the following happens:
+When you perform a factory reset on Digitone or Digitone Keys or Digitone II, the following happens:

 • Project slot 001 will be overwritten and re-initialized with the factory preset project.